Best USB-C cables 2024

 Reasons to avoid

-Anker has mastered the craft of charging solutions, be it chargers, cables, wireless charging pads, or anything else.
-I've used the brand's products for years, and not one has ever failed me.
-With the Anker Powerline+ USB-C to USB-A cable, you know you're getting a quality product.
+Anker has mastered the craft of charging solutions, whether chargers, cables, wireless charging pads, or anything else.
+I've used the brand's products for years, and none has ever failed me.
+You know you're getting a quality product with the Anker Powerline+ USB-C to USB-A cable.

-Usually, Anker's products sit in the mid to upper-tier price bracket.
+Usually, Anker's products are in the mid-to-upper-tier price bracket.
 Since the Powerline+ USB-C to USB-A cable is an older model, I'm pleased to report that it is delightfully cheap now.
-You get a heavy-duty double-braided cord available in six feet and three feet measurements.
-You can get the Anker Powerline+ in a common black and grey color combo, but there's also a second red colorway that is sure to excite you.
+You get a heavy-duty double-braided cord available in six-foot and three-foot measurements.
+You can get the Anker Powerline+ in a standard black and grey combo, but a second red colorway will excite you.

 Aesthetics aside, this USB 3.0 Type-C to USB-A wire can handle 5Gbps data transfer speeds, and you get Anker's lifetime warranty.
-You won't get more than 15W charging speeds, but it's still a great cable for the price.
-You won't benefit from this cord if you're a Pro or Pro Max iOS user, but there are plenty of other devices that are limited to 5Gbps or lower speeds.
+You won't get more than 15W charging speeds, but it's still an excellent cable for the price.
+You won't benefit from this cord if you're a Pro or Pro Max iOS user, but many other devices are limited to 5Gbps or lower speeds.

 FAQ